 Google Maps Reviews Scraper - Bulk Reviews + Owner Replies

-Scrape reviews from any Google Maps place.
-Reviewer name, rating, date, text, owner reply, photo count.
+Google Maps reviews scraper - extract reviews from any Google Maps place: reviewer name, star rating, date, full text, owner reply and photo count.
 Sort newest / highest / lowest.
 No API key.
+Export CSV.

 Pricing